Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 Guilt tripping is an emotional manipulation tool more common for low-power manipulators.

-Higher-power manipulators with the power or skills to impose or influence choose that.
+Higher-power manipulators with power to impose or skills to influence choose that.

 So it’s when he lacks either the ability to lead or the strength to enforce that he resorts to guilt-tripping.